By Professor Frank Popper

 Levin’s concept of the Enlightenment was, let’s say, unusual: it was only economic/financial.
 Adam Smith was it.
-Levin went on in this nonsensical vein for maybe half an hour, never mentioning other Enlightenment ideas such as the rights of man, the rule of law, the primacy of science, the spread of knowledge and what we today term transparency in government.
+Levin went on in this nonsensical vein for maybe half an hour, never mentioning other Enlightenment ideas such as the rights of man, , the primacy of science, the spread of knowledge. and what we today term transparency in government.
 It was a characteristic set of omissions: they don’t concern him and his peers, plus the audience they influence.
-When they take calls, they frequently browbeat, interrupt, insult or hang up on all but the most adoring callers.
+When they take calls, they frequently browbeat, interrupt, insult, or hang up on all but the most adoring callers.
 Maybe it’s a manhood thing.
 When I’m done, you can leap to the radio.

 So on talk radio Pope Francis becomes a Marxist.
 Obama is a socialist Kenyan Muslim pacifist dictator who cleverly pushes “soft Communism.”
+The EPA wants to destroy American farming, ranching, logging, mining, and maybe fishing but no question the oil and natural gas industries and the power companies.
 Obamacare and its czarina, “Baghdad Kathy” Sebelius, have nothing to do with health or insurance.
 Instead they seek to deprive Americans of their liberty.
 Most Americans are barely holding on to it anyway.
 If Obamacare doesn’t enslave enough people, its proponents will come up with worse measures.
 My money’s on making everyone bicycle to work.

 And so on, far into the night.
 Literally: weeknights from midnight to 5 AM, WABC runs “Red Eye Radio,” featuring two hosts with grating laughs who have to fill up all that time, unlike Levin’s and Limbaugh’s mere two or three hours.
 (The station’s schedule changes a lot.)
 It’s hard to host a talk show that runs at least an hour daily.
 It takes dedication, which all these guys have.
-And because they’re all guys, perhaps the next big conservative national talk-show host will be a hostess.
+And because they’re all guys but for Laura Ingraham, perhaps the next big national conservative national talk-show host will be a hostess.
 I prefer the maternal-sounding (but only –sounding) Pittsburgh aspirant to her perky hard-knocks Bakersfield rival.